2020 Adult Preventive Care Guidelines

 Age, first degree relative (parent, sibling, or child) with breast, ovarian, tubal, or peritoneal cancer, genetic predisposition, personal history of ovarian cancer or high risk breast biopsy result, and history of chest radiation therapy at a young age.

-Note the USPSTF states these recommendations do not apply to women with high grade precancerous lesions or cervical cancer or in utero DES exposure or compromised immune system, including women with HIV.
+- Note that the USPSTF states these recommendations do not apply to women with high grade precancerous lesions or cervical cancer or in utero DES exposure or a compromised immune system, including women with HIV.

-Omit Pap cervical cancer screening test if a woman has had a hysterectomy for benign diseasewith removal of cervix and does not have a history of high-grade pre-cancerous lesion or cervical cancer.
+- Omit cervical cancer screening test if a woman has had a hysterectomy for benign disease with removal of cervix and does not have a history of high-grade pre-cancerous lesion or cervical cancer.

 - No cervical cancer screening is indicated.